jundalisay/superblist/content/en/material/principles/intro/chapter-04.md

 This "pushing" is similar to the theory of Descartes which was destroyed by Newton:

-{{< q a="smith" >}}
+{{< q a="Adam-Smith" c="The History of Astronomy by Adam Smith Simplified" >}}
 According to Descartes, through an eternal revolution from rest to motion and motion to rest, the amount of motion in the universe was always the same.
 But there was no void.

 No part of matter could be moved without thrusting some other out of its place.
 The matter which any body pushed before it, rolled immediately backwards, to supply the place of that matter which flowed in behind it.

 This is similar to the swimming of a fish.
-The water, which it pushes before it, immediately rolls backwards, to supply the place of what flows in.<br><br> It thus forms a vortex around the body of the fish.
+The water, which it pushes before it, immediately rolls backwards, to supply the place of what flows in.
+It thus forms a vortex around the body of the fish.
 In the same way, the motion originally impressed by the Creator on matter produced in it an infinity of vortices, or circular streams.

-<cite>The History of Astronomy by Adam Smith Simplified</cite>
 {{< /q >}}